DanesZalor/MachineCodeSimulator/Assembler/README.md

     | `DIV b, 1` | ` ` |
     | `ADD b, 0` | ` ` |
     | `SUB b, 0` | ` ` |
+4. There are also aliases for constants.
+Binary constants in the form of `0b[0-1]{1,8}` and Hexademicals in the form of `0x([0-9]|[a-f]){2}`.
+These can be translated into Decimals for easier compilation.
-4. Lastly the labels will be replaced with their corresponding constants
+5. Lastly the labels will be replaced with their corresponding constants

 Example: From
 ```
-mov a, 0 ; counter
+start:  mov a, 0x0a
-mov b, 10; limit
+        mov b, 0b1

-iterate:
+        db 0x22
+        db 0b1001
+        db 25

+loopstart:  cmp a, b
+            jnbe loopend    ;end loop if a<=b
-    add a, 1
+            sub a, 1
-    div b, 1
-    cmp a,b
-    jb iterate
+            jmp loopstart
+loopend:    hlt
 ```
 To
 ```
-mov a, 0
+mov a, 10
-mov b, 10
+mov b, 1
-inc a
+db 34
+db 9
+db 25
-cmp a,b
+cmp a, b
-jc 4
+ja 15
+dec a
+jmp 7
+hlt
 ```

 ## 4. Compilation